vialauditThe Roundup

 Eli Lilly's Phase 3 retatrutide program reads out across the TRIUMPH-1 through TRIUMPH-5 trials.
-Here is what the published Phase 3 data shows so far, what it does not show, and what changes if the FDA submission proceeds in 2026.
+The headline figure — ~24% mean body-weight reduction at 48 weeks — beats tirzepatide's SURMOUNT ceiling by 2–4 points.
+Here's what the published Phase 3 data shows, what it doesn't, and the 2026 FDA submission timeline.

 What we read